-It is possible to withdraw from an SWP before a year has passed.
+It is possible to withdraw from a systematic withdrawal plan before a year has passed.
 However, you may have to pay exit loads*.
-While some mutual funds have removed the exit load on withdrawals up to 15-20% in the first year, liquid funds (debt mutual funds that invest in short-term, minimum-risk market instruments such as treasury bills, government securities etc) do not have exit loads.
+While some mutual funds have removed the exit load on withdrawals up to 15-20% in the first year, liquid funds (debt mutual funds that invest in short-term, minimum-risk market instruments such as treasury bills, government securities etc.) do not have exit loads.
 Apart from capital gains, this is another fee you must watch out for.

 *Exit loads: This is a fee that mutual fund companies charge an investor when they leave a scheme or company (as an investor)

-SWPs are considered an ideal avenue for steady post-retirement income.
+Systematic withdrawal plans are considered an ideal avenue for steady post-retirement income.
 It is useful when there is no regular income and the retired person is wholly reliant on investments.
-Additionally, an SWP amount can be increased if you get a good appreciation over and above the SWPs, after about two-three years.
+Additionally, a systematic withdrawal plan amount can be increased if you get a good appreciation over and above the investment, after about two-three years.

-An SWP can also help if you require liquidity, as it permits you to access your money precisely when they need.
+A systematic withdrawal plan can also help if you require liquidity, as it permits you to access your money precisely when you need.

-Although it ensures a regular income and saves on taxes in the long term, you cannot open an SWP on a scheme where there is an ongoing SIP.
+Although it ensures a regular income and saves on taxes in the long-term, you cannot open a systematic withdrawal plan on a scheme where there is an ongoing SIP.

 If the market goes into a tailspin, NAVs of mutual funds also fall.
-Investing through the SIP/SWP route implies choosing an option irrespective of market conditions.
+Investing through the SIP or systematic withdrawal plan route implies choosing an option irrespective of market conditions.
 This basically means that there is little to worry about if the NAV slides; over the long-term, the volatility usually averages out.

-It is often recommended that SWPs be made in balanced funds as usually, these are less volatile than pure equity funds.
+It is often recommended that systematic withdrawal plan investments be made in balanced funds, as usually, these are less volatile than pure equity funds.

 Related: Tax Benefits after Retirement

-Potential investors in SWPs also need to be mindful of the fact that a fund’s exit load may also apply to the SWP.
+Potential investors in systematic withdrawal plans also need to be mindful of the fact that a fund’s exit load may also apply to it.
 It can be in the range of 0.25-2%, if applicable and depending upon holding period.

-However, some funds have removed the exit load on SWPs if investors withdraw up to 15-20% in the first year; this has been done to encourage people to start investing in this instrument.
+However, some funds have removed the exit load on systematic withdrawal plans if investors withdraw up to 15-20% in the first year.
+This has been done to encourage people to start investing in this instrument.

-It is best to talk to a financial planner before taking the plunge – especially if one is a beginner – simply because no two individuals’ requirements can be the same, and to weigh the various options offered
+It is best to talk to a financial planner before taking the plunge – especially if one is a beginner – simply because no two individuals’ requirements can be the same.

 Disclaimer: This article is intended for general information purposes only and should not be construed as investment or insurance or tax or legal advice.
 You should separately obtain independent advice when making decisions in these areas.